Erebot/Erebot/README.rst

 -   A module that displays information on TV schedules .

--   An implementation of the popular Uno game, compatible with that of rbot, but also providing other variants, making the game even funnier.
+-   An implementation of the popular Uno game, mostly inspired by that of rbot, but also providing other variants, making the game even funnier.

--   An implementation of the TV gameshow Countdown.
+-   An implementation of the TV gameshow "Countdown".

 -   An implementation of the traditionnal game "Gang of Four".